2025-26 Edition

 Departmental Requirements for the Major in Japanese Language and Literature

-A. Complete:
+A. Complete: 1

-JAPANSE 3C Advanced Japanese 1
+JAPANSE 103C Advanced Japanese

-EAS 15J Introductory Topics in Japanese Literature
+Introductory Topics in Japanese Literature

 EAS 190 Junior-Senior Colloquium

-C. Select one of the following:
+D. Select one from the following: 2

-Two upper-division courses dealing with premodern Japanese literature or culture or
+Two upper-division courses dealing with premodern Japanese literature or culture, or

 Classical Japanese